cloudlinux/cloudlinux-doc/docs/elevate/README.md

 [ERROR]     /usr/local/cpanel/scripts/elevate-cpanel --continue
 ```

-Try continuing the process without modifying anything.
-The error may resolve itself upon the second run.
+This most commonly occurs in two cases:
+* When a package repository configuration file not associated with any RPM packages can no longer be accessed on the post-upgrade system due to the changes in Yum variables;
+* When a package repository configuration file associated with a RPM package was modified manually, and thus, not upgraded automatically during the process.

-If not, check the URL/mirrorlist of the mentioned YUM repository.
+Check the URL/mirrorlist of the mentioned Yum repository.
 Make sure it's accessible from the machine.
+If there's a related `.rpmnew` file present, consider replacing the repository config file with it.

 #### Outdated cPanel version